 Building great products requires a harmony of art, science, and intuition.

-There are many ways to build a great engineering department, just lke there are many way to build a bridge.
-The key is to make sure that everything fits together.
+There are many ways to build a great engineering department.
+The key is to make sure that everything fits together and works well in unison.
 Your people must match your systems and process.
 Who you hire, what agile methodology you use, and how engineering works with the product, design, and data teams can't be left to chance.
 I know what works well together, and what does not, and will help you design your department for success.

 Make decisions that allow you to get a good night's sleep